How to attract students with marketing and technology techniques?

-Today, in addition to the on-premise model, many of these market tools are available in the Cloud and offer SaaS (Software as a Service) model, greatly accelerating the time-to-market, reducing the total cost of ownership (TCO) and reducing the risk of making a wrong high investment.
+Today, in addition to the on-premise model, many of these market tools are available in the cloud and offer SaaS model, greatly accelerating the time-to-market, reducing the total cost of ownership (TCO) and reducing the risk of making the wrong investment.

-This post is the third in a series of 4 articles related to Digital Transformation in the education sector, so you may also be interested in the following:
+This post is the third in a series of 4 articles related to Digital Transformation in the education sector.
+You might have missed:

-- Market research, design and planning of the training offer
+B - Market research, design and planning the Training Offer

 In this process, the strategy is defined and the educational model of our organization is designed.

-Read the post "How to design the strategy and educational model of our organization?"
+Read on"How to design the strategy and educational model of our organization?"